vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_imgui_setup.md

 One important one is that we need to set UseDynamicRendering to true, and set ColorAttachmentFormat to our swapchain format, this is because we wont be using vulkan render-passes but Dynamic Rendering instead.
 And unlike with the compute shader, we are going to draw dear imgui directly into the swapchain.

 After calling `ImGui_ImplVulkan_Init`, we need to do an immediate submit to upload the font texture.
-Once that is executed, we call DestroyFontUploadObjects so that imgui deletes those temporal structures.
 Last, we add cleanup code into the destruction queue.

 # Imgui render loop
 Imgui is initialized now, but we need to hook it into the rendering loop.